openspending/community.openspending.org/resources/osi/case-studies-other.md

 ---
-title: "Case Studies: from local to global"
+title: "Case Studies: From Local to Global"
 layout: osi
 ---